pecirep/fullstack-serverless/README.md

   fullstack:
     domain: my-custom-domain.com
     certificate: arn:aws:acm:us-east-1:...     # The ARN for the SSL cert to use form AWS CertificateManager
+    route53: false                             # Use route53 to manage domains and certificates
     bucketName: webapp-deploy                  # Unique name for the S3 bucket to host the client assets
     distributionFolder: client/dist            # Path to the client assets to be uploaded to S3
     indexDocument: index.html                  # The index document to use